-Inspiring Minds / Igniting Hearts 2018 / 2019
+Inspiring Minds / Igniting Hearts 2020 / 2021

-Welcome to Holy Spirit School's PreKindergarten Program!
+Welcome to Holy Spirit School's Little Sparks PreKindergarten Program!
 We are pleased that you have chosen to entrust your children to us and have made us a partner in the education of your children.
 For over fifty years Holy Spirit School has educated the youth of our parish and community and we continue to strive to inspire our students on a daily basis and help them develop into both critical thinkers and compassionate individuals.
-This year we have chosen to focus on the Catholic Social Teaching of the life and dignity of the human person.
-Using the motto "Let us love one another because love is from God," may we each day remember the important partnership that exists between parents and educators in developing the whole child.
-Pope Francis says the path to holiness is paved with small gestures.
-May we approach each day with intentionally thoughtful gestures and may we encounter with one another with genuine kindness and respect.
+This year we have chosen to focus on the Catholic Social Teaching of the care of God's creation and have chosen the theme "Protect the Creation; Praise the Creator."
+In this most challenging of years may we return to some of the simpler parts of life and center ourselves in God's love.
+We look forward to providing opportunities over the year to teach our student about our call as people of God to protect one another and our planet while living our faith and celebrating all that God has created.